inception-project/inception-project.github.io/_use-case-gallery/gryphius/index.md

 <a href="https://www.slm.uni-hamburg.de/germanistik/personen/fladrich.html">Marcel Fladrich</a>,
  Linguistik des Deutschen / Medienlinguistik, Universität Hamburg, Germany</i>

-The project aims to examine the language of the early modern German author Andreas Gryphius' pieces on drama by analyzing it from a linguistic and literary studies perspective as well by annotating phenomena of interactional language from both disciplines.
+The [project][1] aims to examine the language of the early modern German author Andreas Gryphius' pieces on drama by analyzing it from a linguistic and literary studies perspective as well by annotating phenomena of interactional language from both disciplines.
 Therefore all of the dramas by Gryphius (Leo Armenius, Catharina von Georgien, Cardenio und Celinde, Sterbender Papinianus, Carolus Stuardus,